symfony/symfony-docs/components/serializer.rst

 Handling Constructor Arguments
 ------------------------------

+.. versionadded:: 4.1
+    The ``default_constructor_arguments`` option was introduced in Symfony 4.1.

-If the constructor of a class defines arguments, as usually happens with `Value Objects`_, the serializer won't be able to create the object if some arguments are missing.
+If the class constructor defines arguments, as usually happens with `Value Objects`_, the serializer won't be able to create the object if some arguments are missing.
 In those cases, use the ``default_constructor_arguments`` context option::